Data collection may not begin until the Dissertation Proposal has been successfully defended and the study has received IRB approval.

 Defense and Approval of the Dissertation Proposal

 The Proposal defense serves as an opportunity for the candidate to share with the Committee a complete first three chapters of the proposed study that is a comprehensive and well-defined plan for the dissertation.
-The format of the Proposal defense is a brief and succinct presentation (including the PowerPoint presentation guidelines above) followed by questions from the Committee.
+The format of the Proposal defense is a 20-25 minute brief and succinct presentation (including the PowerPoint presentation guidelines above) followed by questions from the Committee.
 The Dissertation Chair will determine when the Proposal is ready for review by the committee.
 The Chair provides the Committee with the draft manuscript at least 14 days prior to the Proposal defense.
-The Chair will then contact the candidate and Committee to set a Proposal defense date and time.
+The Chair will then contact the candidate and Committee to set a Proposal defense date and time (allotting 90 minutes).
 Once the date and time have been established, the Chair will notify the Program Office ([email protected]).
-The Program Office will reserve a meeting location, distribute appointment invites, and confirm any needed technology services.
+The Program Office will distribute appointment invites for the defense.